Code-Institute-Submissions/physics-code/README.md

 feedback had not yet been received from the MS1.
 This was adjusted as soon as the feedback was received.
 The following is the list of commits over the entire project.

-The full list of commits are available at
+The full list of commits are available in pdf format:

 [Click to see version control](https://raw.githubusercontent.com/pauld0051/physics-code//master/assets/version-control/version_control.pdf "Physics Code version control")

 ## END OF THE CONTENT